Perfect Diet - Perfect Nutrition

 Sodium Chloride in Table Salt

-A greater potassium intake was significantly associated with greater bone mineral density (BMD) at all four sites for men and at three sites for women according to the American Journal of Clinical Nutrition.
-(5)
+According to the American Journal of Clinical Nutrition (5), a greater potassium intake was significantly associated with greater bone mineral density (BMD) at all four sites for men and at three sites for women.

 Hormones

-Osteoporosis is a crippling disease that is preventable and reversible.
-The professional medical associations for many years have been telling postmenopausal women that taking estrogen hormone replacement therapy (HRT) would prevent heart disease, breast cancer and osteoporosis.
+Osteoporosis is a crippling disease that is both preventable and reversible.
+For many years the professional medical associations have been telling postmenopausal women that taking estrogen hormone replacement therapy (HRT) would prevent heart disease, breast cancer, and osteoporosis.
 Now we find it was all lies without any basis in science.
 In fact, HRT has now been proven to be the cause of breast cancer, which the professional medical associations have been forced to admit.
 Meanwhile, some doctors and researchers have proven that progesterone hormone therapy is the healthy approach to relieving menopause symptoms.
 Why is there little backing for it?
 The reason is simply because natural progesterone cream is not a patentable product and is sold over the counter at a very reasonable price.
-Natural progesterone cream has been proven by Dr. John R. Lee to restore and build bone in both men and women.
-This is VERY important and should not be bypassed lightly.
+Dr. John R. Lee proved natural progesterone cream restores and builds bone in both men and women.
+This is important and should not be bypassed lightly.

 Vitamin and Mineral Dosages

-Dr. Atkins' Vita-Nutrient Solution: Nature's Answer To Drugs is the best book for determining the correct vitamin and mineral dosage for therapeutic (disease curing) effect, excessive dosage amounts and normal recommendations.
-Dr. Atkins' Vita-Nutrient Solution discussing the vital function of vitamins and nutritional supplements and then provides a list of diseases and complaints that the supplements can help cure or alleviate.
+Dr. Atkins' Vita-Nutrient Solution: Nature's Answer To Drugs is the best book for determining the correct vitamin and mineral dosage for therapeutic (disease curing) effect, excessive dosage amounts, and normal recommendations.
+Dr. Atkins' Vita-Nutrient Solution discusses the vital function of vitamins and nutritional supplements and provides a list of diseases and complaints that the supplements can help cure or alleviate.

 Omega-3 Fatty Acids

 The body needs essential omega-3 and omega-6 fatty acids.
 Where are you getting these essential fats?
-Omega-3 fatty acids are NOT available in soy, cereals, fruit juices, fruits or vegetables.
+Omega-3 fatty acids are NOT available in soy, cereals, fruit juices, fruits, or vegetables.
 Commercial foods are seriously lacking in essential omega-3 fatty acids.
-They are not included because of expense, lower shelf life and because the fats tend to stick to the side of the container.
+They are not included because of expense, lower shelf life, and because the fats tend to stick to the sides of the container.
 Even dog food is fortified with omega-3 fatty acids because dogs get sick if they are not added.
-Commercial foods also contain an excessive amount of omega-6 fatty acids from safflower, sunflower, soybean, corn and similar nut, seed and grain oils that are unhealthy.
+Commercial foods also contain an excessive amount of omega-6 fatty acids from safflower, sunflower, soybean, corn, and similar nut, seed, and grain oils that are unhealthy.

 Many commercial foods now contain a compound they claim is DHA docosahexaenoic omega-3 fatty acid.
-However, this is a form of DHA called crypthecodinium cohnii oil that is obtained from algae in a factory (yucky).
-It is not the same as natural DHA docosahexaenoic omega-3 fatty acid as found in unprocessed products like Carlson's lemon flavored cod liver oil.
-Real DHA docosahexaenoic omega-3 fatty acid is not used in commercial foods because it reduces the shelf storage life, has a liquid oil form, sticks to the container and is rejected by religious vegetarians who will not buy anything from animal source.
-Cod liver oil contains both both forms of omega-3 fatty acids, eicosapentaenoic acid (EPA) and docosahexaenoic fatty acid (DHA).
+However, this is a form of DHA called crypthecodinium cohnii oil that is obtained from algae in a factory (yuck).
+It is not the same as natural DHA docosahexaenoic omega-3 fatty acid as found in unprocessed products like Carlson's Lemon Flavored Cod Liver Oil.
+Real DHA docosahexaenoic omega-3 fatty acid is not used in commercial foods because it reduces the shelf storage life, has a liquid oil form, sticks to the container, and is rejected by religious vegetarians who will not buy anything from animal sources.
+Cod liver oil contains both both forms of omega-3 fatty acids, eicosapentaenoic acid (EPA), and docosahexaenoic fatty acid (DHA).
 Commercial foods do not contain eicosapentaenoic acid (EPA) because they can't manufacture it in a dry powder form.

 Cod Liver Oil: The Number One Superfood.